How To Grab Your Audience’s Attention In The First Three Seconds

 Here are some tips to grab your audience’s attention and keep it:

-It’s the first thing your audience sees, so make sure it’s compelling and relevant to your video.
-Make your audience want to click on your video.
-As TechSmith says, “a great thumbnail makes a creator’s content stand out.”
+It’s the first thing your audience sees, so make sure it’s compelling and relevant; make your audience want to click on your video.

 The first thing your audience hears should grab them.
 For example, if a video opened with someone saying “And that was the day I would never forget,” your audience would think “What happened?!” and feel inclined to keep watching to find out.